 Do take a look at the video of the events which includes a few tips from both Sally and Philip.

 For those who were unable to attend, here are a few tips of Sally’s tips on lighting artwork for your home:-

 Lighting is probably the most crucial element in displaying artwork and how it is lit can make it the centre piece of a room.
 The most flexible way of lighting is with a recessed downlight like the low glare LED Polespring.
 This takes a variety of lamps with a different beam widths 10°, 26°, 36° and various lenses, softening and frosted which is ideal to allow a wall wash over a selection of pictures whilst the narrow team provides the focus over a special picture.

-The ultimate solution is the Framing Projector where the light is masked to light the painting only.
+For very special art, the ultimate solution is the where the light is masked to light the painting only.
 The painting appears to be lit almost by magic.
-The disadvantage is that it is expensive and ideally requires access from the floor above.
+The Vorsa Frame is ideal to create this solution.

 Visit the John Cullen lighting showroom to see each of the effects in action and gauge for yourself which method is best to light your artwork.

 Alternatively do visit Philip’s new gallery to see a wide range of British art and Old Masters at 18-19 Pall Mall. https://www.philipmould.com/